Harmful Algal Blooms

 As a reminder, the Cayuga County Health Department encourages the community and visitors to: Know It, Avoid It and Report It.

-Surface water that is discolored with a paint-like or filmy appearance or floating scum should always be avoided as they are potentially harmful.
-Images of these types of blooms as well as non-harmful blooms can be viewed by visiting the Department of Environmental Conservation.
+Surface waters that are discolored with a paint-like or filmy appearance or floating scum should always be avoided as they are potentially harmful.
+Images of these types of blooms as well as non-harmful blooms can be viewed by visiting this Department of Environmental Conservation link.

 Weather influences where harmful algae blooms will occur.
 During extended periods of calm and sunny days, blooms can accumulate at the surface in any location.
 Wind and waves may cause them to form along shorelines or in protected areas.
 Shifts in wind direction can move a bloom from one location to another.
 Periods of cool rainy weather can often lead to the disappearance of a bloom.

 Always stay away from blooms in surface waters.
 Never swim, fish, boat, wade or eat fish caught in areas with blooms.
 Bloom or no bloom, never drink, prepare food, cook, or make ice with untreated or improperly treated individual surface water supplies.

 During a bloom, individual surface water supplies should not be used for showering, bathing, or washing dishes even if treatment is provided.
 Public water supplies that draw water from surface water are treated, disinfected and monitored.
 The public would be notified if public water supplies are impacted by algal blooms.

 If you think that a bloom may be harmful, report it through the New York State's new online HABs map and reporting system .

 Symptoms or health concerns related to HABs should be reported to the Cayuga County Health Department at 315-253-1560.